port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/pagerduty.md

 ### Mapping Result

-Using the mappings defined in the webhook configuration, below is the result of the JSON data parsed to Port to create the incident entities:
+Using the mappings defined in the webhook configuration, Port will extract the necessary properties from the PagerDuty webhook payload and use the resulting data to create the incident entities.
+Below is an example of the output JSON data:

 ```json showLineNumbers
 {